 The multiple endocrine neoplasia type 1 occurs as a result of a loss of function of a tumor suppressor gene, MEN1, located on chromosome 11q13.6 The development of this disorder follows the “two-hit hypothesis” whereby two genetic mutations, or “hits,” on both alleles result in loss of function.
 The first mutation is inherited in the germline and present in every cell; this confers susceptibility to disease.
 The second is a somatic mutation in a cell located in the target tissue resulting in tumor formation.
 The MEN1 gene contains 10 exons encoding a 610-amino acid protein called menin.6 Menin is known to play an important role in the regulation of gene transcription, cell cycle progression, apoptotic pathways, DNA processing and repair, cytoskeletal integrity, and genome stability.
 There have been more than 1330 diverse mutations reported in the MEN1 gene as a result of nonsense, missense, frameshift, deletions, and RNA splicing defects.7

 The multiple endocrine neoplasia type 1 is inherited as an autosomal dominant disorder, so the diagnosis of MEN1 has important implications for other family members because first-degree relatives have an approximately 50% risk of developing the disease.
-Studies have noted about 10% of germline MEN1 mutations arise de novo and about 30% of patients have no detectable mutations.8 MEN1 genetic testing should be performed in (1) a patient with two or more MEN1-associated endocrine tumors; (2) asymptomatic or symptomatic first-degree relatives ...
+Studies have noted about 10% of germline MEN1 mutations arise de novo and about 30% of patients have no detectable mutations.8 MEN1 genetic testing should be performed in (1) a patient with two or more MEN1-associated endocrine tumors; (2) asymptomatic ...